 Make sure that your building has proper water, sewage, heating, parking, and especially waste services.

 Without these requirements, local councils will disapprove of your plans to create a building.
 The government is ensuring that there will be no buildings built that are a liability to them and to the environment.

 Regarding waste management, building owners need to consider many things!

 Some guidelines for development application waste management states that each collection point of waste bins should be easily accessible from the nominated waste and recycling storage area.

 Additionally, you have to factor in that a waste collection truck – which at standard size is about 10 metres long and 20 tonnes when loaded with rubbish – is not suitable for easy turning and reversing.

 This is a common cause of accidents not just in Australia, but globally.
 Fortunately, it can be avoided through improved collection point access design.

 There are also other aspects in which we can help.
-For example – grease trap sizing is important.
-If too large or too small – it can significantly impact on the profitability of businesses who eventually rent the locations.
+For example, grease trap sizing is important.
+Too large or too small can significantly impact the profitability of businesses that eventually rent the locations.